Phil Taylor (darts player): 2015

 Taylor reached the semi-finals of the 2015 World Championship without facing a top 16 player.
 His closest game came in the third round where he edged past Kim Huybrechts 4–3.
 Taylor maintained his unbeaten semi-final record in World Championships as he won his 20th by beating Raymond van Barneveld 6–2 and faced Gary Anderson in the final.
 From 3–1 down, Taylor won nine of the next ten legs to move 4–3 up and then missed three darts to lead 5–3.
 Instead he fell 6–4 behind, but again rallied to draw level missing one dart at double 12 for a nine darter in the process.
 However, more failed attempts at doubles proved costly as he could not take out double 16 with three darts to hold throw in the deciding set and was defeated 7–6.
 The 32 180s the pair threw during the game broke the PDC World Championship final record of 31 which was set in Taylor's match against Van Barneveld in the 2007 final.

 Taylor won the last UK Open Qualifier by overcoming Ian White 6–2 in the final.
 He lost 10–6 in the quarter-finals of the UK Open itself.
 In week seven of the Premier League, Taylor averaged 115.80 against Van Barneveld but was defeated 7–4.
 It is the eighth highest televised average of all-time and the highest to lose a match.
 He went into the penultimate round of fixtures needing a victory over Anderson to stand a chance of progressing but, when he lost 7–5, it marked the first time in the 11-year history of the event that Taylor did not qualify for the play-offs.
-He did average 102.95 over his 16 matches, second only to Van Gerwen's 105.15.
+He did average 102.95 over his 16 matches, second to Van Gerwen's 105.15.
 Taylor picked up his second title of the year at the ninth Players Championship with a 6–4 victory over Anderson in the final.
 He thrashed Anderson 11–3 in the semi-finals of the Dubai Darts Masters, before missing too many doubles from 8–6 ahead of Van Gerwen in the final, to lose 11–8.
 Taylor and Lewis played in the final of the World Cup against Scotland's Anderson and Peter Wright and it went all the way to the final singles match in which Lewis beat Wright to win England's third title in the event.
 Taylor had kicked off the final by beating Wright 4–0 whilst setting the highest individual average in the history of the event at 113.43.
 He followed that up by holding on from 7–2 ahead of Wright in the final of the inaugural Japan Darts Masters to edge it 8–7.